+AwtTrg A trace measurement is in progress, but the trigger condition has not been detected.
+BrkRWA An access breakpoint has been set and will be used as the trigger in the next trace measurement.
+Cmplt A trace measurement has completed.
+DataOK The trace buffer contains valid data.
 Halted The Trace Halt command was used to halt the trace.
 Idle No trace measurement has been executed during the current debug session.
 Setup A trace measurement has been set up (specified), and will start on the next program run or program step command.
 This status message appears only before the first trace measurement in a debug session.
-Trgrd A trace measurement is in progress, and the trigger has been detected.